vvnraman/cppcon-2022-cpp-neovim/slides/40-cli.md

 - **Breathe**
 - One last thing, before I switch to demos.
-- One of the things you learn to do with Vim and Neovim is to come up with your keybindings for the most common workflows, such that they are based on some mnemonics you can remember.
+- One of the things you learn to do with Vim and Neovim is to come up with your keybindings for the most common workflows, and you do that by having mnemonics you can remember for those keybindings.
 - You can come up with whatever keybinding you want, as long as you remember it.
+- I look forward learning other people's mnemonics to see if they have a better one.
 - Vim has a concept of a `<Leader>` key which you can think of as a namespace for your own keybindings, so that they don't conflict with built-in vim keybinding.
-- For me that is `<Space>` and I mention that because you'll be hearning me say `<Leader>` a lot during the demos, when I'm typing `<Space>`.
+- For me that is `<Space>` and I mention that because you'll be hearning me say `<Leader>` a lot during the demos, when I say what my mnemonics are.
-- All the keys I press will show up on the top right corner.

 <!-- next slide -->